JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 The narrator assigns this a Specialized task (CL 3), not only for the weight of the chest but for how cumbersome it is for one person to move.
 The character gets 2 Wins on their Lift check.
 They are not able to get the chest up the stairs.

-In a parallel dimension, 2 characters decide to pick up the chest.
+After a short rest, both the original character and one of there teammates decide to pick up the chest together.
 The Narrator assigns this a Common task (CL 1) since people do this every day.
 The two characters both roll their Lift check.
 One gets 2 wins and the other gets 1 win.
 The average is 1.5, which rounds down to 1.
 They can move the chest up the stairs.

 ## Core Skills